Simon Mayo: BBC Radio 2

 In addition to his daily programme on 5 Live, from October 2001 to April 2007, Mayo hosted the Album Chart show each week for BBC Radio 2.
 Alongside this, on 2 January 2006, he presented The Ultimate Music Year for the station, where listeners got the chance to vote for their favourite year for music.
 He has also presented many Sold on Song projects, presented the Top 100 Albums and provided holiday cover for Johnnie Walker on Sundays.
 From April 2007 to April 2008 Mayo took over the Radio 2 Music Club every Monday night from 11:30 pm to 12:30 am.

 In January 2010, Mayo took over from Chris Evans on the Drivetime show, noting he was "very lucky to be given a second chance in such a high-profile slot."
 The programme included a number of regular daily features including "Nigel's Recipes", "Confessions", "Homework Sucks" and "The Showstopper".
 Every Friday he hosted "All-Request Friday" where listeners rang the show and had their favourite song played on the radio after a short interview.
 The show ended on 4 May 2018 after eight years, as Mayo was to begin hosting a revamped drivetime show with co-host Jo Whiley from 14 May 2018.
 On 22 October that year, the station announced that Mayo would be leaving Radio 2 altogether after a backlash against the change, with Whiley moving back to an evening slot.
 Their last show together aired on 20 December, with Mayo presenting his last show after 17 years with the station the following day.

 As his opening theme Mayo used the 2003 recording by Jools Holland and Prince Buster of the 1948 song "Enjoy Yourself" by Carl Sigman and by Herb Magidson.
 Later editions of the show also used the popular 1950 hit version by Guy Lombardo and his Royal Canadians.
 Incidental music included "Light My Fire" by Edmundo Ros.

 In May 2011, Mayo won a Sony Award for "Best Music Show" for his work and that of his team on the Radio 2 drive time slot.

 On 21 December 2018, Mayo presented his last show on BBC Radio 2, it being an All-Request Friday, which featured his jingles previously used on his drivetime show.
 The last song to be played was "Bring Me Sunshine" by Morecambe and Wise.

 Scala Radio later Magic Classical

 On 4 March 2019 at 10am, Mayo presented the launch of a new classical music digital radio station, Scala Radio, for which he was one of the lead presenters.
 He presented a daily mid-morning show for two years, until starting work for Greatest Hits Radio; he continued to present his Essential Albums show for Scala on Saturdays until May 2023.
 He then presented a two-hour show on Sunday mornings, which continues after Scala was rebranded as Magic Classical in September 2024.
+Simon presented his last Sunday show on 12th April 2026.